RESPONSIBLE BREEDER

 • Doesn't breed more than a few different breeds.

-• Member of a club and/or shows their dogs in dog
+• Member of a club and/or shows their dogs in dog shows.

 • Screens and councils puppy buyers.